ongezell/Last-fm-Buddy/README.md

 # Last.FM Buddy

-Welcome to Last.FM Buddy!
 Customize your Last.fm page with a personalized buddy and CSS styles using this userscript.
-Make your profile stand out and show off your personality with our easy-to-use script.
+Make your profile stand out and show off your personality with this script.

 ## Installation